Imprint Director: Vincent W.J. van Gerven Oei

 4. Only experiment can present the present.

 We only care about the new, whether past, present, or future.
 We enjoy publishing anything that’s between categories, obscure, or witnessing the edges of language.
 For us, all audience is potential.
-We do not like the word ‘avant-garde’; we are not in the military.
+We do not like the word “avant-garde”; we are not in the military.

 5. All publications are the same.

-As we enjoy recognizability, all publications are uniform.
+All publications are uniform.